Lauren-Akhidenor/MAIZE-GENETICS-/README.md

-# Maize Variety Adoption & Agronomic Practices in Embu, Kenya (Power BI)
+# Visualizing Maize Variety Adoption & Agronomic Practices in Embu, Kenya

 This project analyzes maize variety adoption and agronomic practices among farmers in **Embu, Kenya** using **Microsoft Power BI**.
 It converts survey data into a clean, optimized data model and interactive dashboards to answer key business questions around varieties, inputs, constraints, and training effectiveness.

 ---

-## 🎯 Project Objectives
+## Project Objectives
 - Build an **optimized data model** (star schema) for performance and clarity.
 - Create **interactive Power BI reports** answering core questions on adoption and practices.
 - Quantify the role of **training/extension** in technology uptake.